twelve17/anveomg/README.md

     # cp etc/config.edn.template  etc/config.edn

 Update the values in the `:db` and `:anveo` as appropriate.

-Set the `:call-flow-api-key` to the key generated in the "Anveo Setup" section.
+Set the `:call-flow-api-key` to the key you obtained in the "Anveo Setup" section of this document.

 Chances are that the `:post-message-url` is correct, but you can verify this in anveo.com's [Send SMS using HTTP Gateway](http://www.anveo.com/api.asp?code=apihelp_sms_send_http&api_type=) page.

 Finally, set the `:mock-send-mode` to `false`.
 (This is a mode used for testing.
-Instead of sending a message to anveo.com, it saves it locally, and also creates a mock response to the message one second later.)
+When enabled, instead of sending a message to anveo.com, AnveOMG saves it locally and also creates a mock response to the message one second later.)

 #### Running the Server